godotengine/godot-docs/tutorials/3d/csg_tools.rst

 To apply triplanar mapping to a CSG node, select it, go to the Inspector, click the **[empty]** text next to **Material Override** (or **Material** for individual CSG nodes).
-Choose **New SpatialMaterial**.
+Choose **New StandardMaterial3D**.
 Click the newly created material's icon to edit it.
 Unfold the **Albedo** section and load a texture into the **Texture** property.
 Now, unfold the **Uv1** section and check **Triplanar**.
 You can change the texture offset and scale on each axis by playing with the **Scale** and **Offset** properties just above.
 Higher values in the **Scale** property will cause the texture to repeat more often.

-.. tip:: You can copy a SpatialMaterial to reuse it across CSG nodes.
+.. tip:: You can copy a StandardMaterial3D to reuse it across CSG nodes.
 To do so,
          click the dropdown arrow next to a material property in the Inspector and choose **Copy**.
 To paste it, select the node you'd like to apply the material onto, click the dropdown arrow next to its material